KittenApps-Films/Geofs-chat-cleaner/README.md

 To add exceptions, edit the "exeptions" array in the script.

-To install copy the contense of userscript.js into Tampermonkey.
+To install copy the contents of userscript.js into Tampermonkey.